Discover more from Sally's Real Life

-Memory loss is very scary, especially as we age, but it does not need to be.
-We all suffer it from time to time but there is good help available and it does NOT mean that dementia is taking hold.
+Memory loss is scary, especially as we age, but it does not need to be.
+We all suffer it from time to time, but there is good help available and it does NOT mean that dementia is taking hold.
 Stress is HUGE when it comes to memory loss and that means fear and worry contribute.

 Both DH and I have had (somewhat worrisome) memory issues lately, and for me, it’s been somewhat notable and recent short term memory issues.
 Could you take a look at these ingredients and let me know if you think it would be worth trying?